multividas/developers-multividas/docs/index.md

 features:
   - icon: 🔑
     title: Typed entities
-    details: Flexible DX thanks to a reference for the returned entities.
+    details: Our platform offers a flexible DX (Developer Experience), made possible by providing references for the returned entities.
     link: /rest-api/introduction/getting-started
   - icon: 💡
     title: Full coverage
-    details: Thanks to our rich API, our docs provide full overview of what's possible in our platform.
+    details: With our rich API, our documentation offers a comprehensive overview of all the possibilities our platform has to offer.
     link: /rest-api/introduction/getting-started
   - icon: ⚡️
     title: Beginner friendly
-    details: Rich how-to rest-api to ensure smooth sailing for everyone
+    details: The rest API includes detailed how-to guides, ensuring a seamless experience for everyone.
     link: /rest-api/introduction/getting-started
 ---